Foxynero/alx-final-project-frontend/README.md

 # ALX Portfolio Project

-Job board for ALX students to find jobs and for companies to find ALX students
+Job board for ALX students to find jobs and also for companies to find ALX students

 ## Problem we are trying to solve